Detective Story Magazine: Radio

 Stories from the magazine were first heard on the radio on July 31, 1930.
-The Street and Smith radio program Detective Story Hour was narrated by a mysterious character named "The Shadow."
+The Street and Smith radio program Detective Story Hour was narrated by a mysterious character named "The Shadow".
 Confused listeners would ask for copies of "The Shadow" magazine.
 As a result, Street & Smith debuted The Shadow Magazine on April 1, 1931, a pulp series created and primarily written by the prolific Walter B. Gibson.

 The success of The Shadow and Doc Savage also prompted Street & Smith to revive Nick Carter as a hero pulp that ran from 1933 to 1936.
 A popular radio show, Nick Carter, Master Detective, aired on the Mutual Broadcasting System network from 1943 to 1955.

 Authors

-Authors published in Detective Story include:
+Notable authors published in Detective Story include: